testzzu/GPEML/content/_index.md

 - **Hybridisation with Generative AI / LLMs**
   Encouraging the hybridization of EML methods and generative AI / large language models (LLMs).

-In particular, this workshop aims to distinguish itself from existing Evolutionary Computation symposia and workshops.
+In particular, this symposium aims to distinguish itself from existing Evolutionary Computation symposia.
-Pure optimisation methods and applications, e.g., EC for numeric continuous optimisation tested only on benchmarks, are considered beyond the scope of this workshop.
+Pure optimisation methods and applications, e.g., EC for numeric continuous optimisation tested only on benchmarks, are considered beyond the scope of this symposium.

 ## Contact